Written by:

 3.2.
 Attach images to attractions

 After you select Arthur’s Seat, click the camera to attach images.
-You can drag and drop images into the side panel.

 Images can be removed after upload using the delete button in each image.